VISER: Visually-Informed System for Enhanced Robustness in Open-Set Iris Presentation Attack Detection: Introduction

-This paper focuses on the latter point as we present VISER, a Visually Informed System for Enhanced Robustness in open-set iris PAD.
+Thus in this paper we present VISER, a Visually Informed System for Enhanced Robustness in open-set iris PAD.
 VISER attempts to address the trade-off between the continuous but noisy signal that eye tracking provides and the information loss that occurs in translation from visual to motor saliency.
-Results show that eye tracking heatmaps improve over the D-NetPAD cross entropy baseline for average AUROC and APCER at BPCER of 1\% with denoised eye tracking showing the best performance of the variants.
+Results show that eye tracking heatmaps improve over the DenseNet121 cross entropy baseline for average APCER at BPCER of 1\% with denoised eye tracking showing the best performance of the variants.
 The {\bf main contributions of this paper} are as follows: \begin{itemize} \item experiments evaluating open-set iris PAD models trained on different types of human saliency, \item a comparison of human saliency-guided models vs foundation models in open-set iris PAD, \item a method of denoising raw eye tracking gaze maps for the purposes of saliency-guided training leading to a state-of-the-art open-set iris PAD performance. \end{itemize}

 This paper is organized around the following research questions: